breadweb/extralife-helper/README.md

 npm run build:REMOTE
 ```

-The output will be a collection of files in the `helper/dist`.
-These need to be deployed to a hosting solution.
+The output will be a collection of files in the `helper/dist` and are intended to be deployed to a hosting solution.

 ### Deployment

-Deployment instructions is out of scope for this documentation.
+Deployment instructions are out of scope for this documentation.
 If you are considering deploying your modified Helper to your own hosting solution, it is assumed you are familiar with the requirements for deploying a React web application.

 ### Contributing Back